Edward Little (Royal Navy officer): Legacy

 Little Point on the western side of King William Island was named after him.
 Southeast from this location were found 23 human bones, belonging to at least two individuals.
+Explorer William Penny named Little Cape located on Dundas Island in Wellington Channel, in memory of Edward Little.

 Little appears as a secondary character in the 2007 novel The Terror written by Dan Simmons, as well as the 2018 television adaptation, where he is played by Matthew McNulty.